DXHeroes/knowledge-base-content/practices/bus_factor.md

 **TL;DR**

 A Bus Factor measures the minimum number of team members who have to be hit by a bus to put the project in jeopardy.
-How to increase your Bus Factor as much as possible?
-Read for more!
+Aim to increase your Bus Factor as much as possible?
+Read for more to learn how!

 ## What Is a Bus Factor

 A Bus Factor defines the number of developers that are vital to a project.
 If something happens to them (they get hit by a bus), the project is in danger.
 To get hit by a bus is probably a little extreme.
-Consider another scenario: if a key team member takes a long vacation, the project can be easily put at risk.
+Consider another scenario: if a key team member takes a long vacation or is sick, the project can be easily put at risk.
 The goal is to increase the Bus Factor as much as possible.
-The best way to increase the number is by sharing the knowledge inside and outside your team.
+The best way to increase the number is by encouraging knowledge sharing inside and outside your team.

 ![Bus Factor](/files/bus_factor.png)
 [The Bus Factor](https://medium.com/tech-tajawal/the-bus-factor-6ea1a3ede6bd)